 Self-Care for Parents and Educators: Mindfulness and Positive Psychology for Well-Being and Success

 As educators, parents and service providers, we spend a lot of time thinking and worrying about our students and kids, planning interventions and programs, or thinking about how the education system could be changed to better serve the school community.

 These thoughts can become a source of stress and worry that takes a toll on our body, mind, emotional and spiritual life.
 We are often left feeling depleted, unfulfilled exhausted, anxious and burnt out.
 Unfortunately, many of us begin to cope with stress in unhealthy ways.

 - Learn practices to regulate your nervous system and develop healthy coping skills to manage stress

-- Understand the relationship between your well-being and the effectiveness of your work with youth and families
+- Understand the relationship between your well-being and the effectiveness of your work with youth and families and your own children

 - Learn mindfulness practices to manage stress and deepen your relationships